pixavier/mqtt4snap/README.md

 Snap *!* can be used for controling and testing IoT devices.
 [Here](https://www.youtube.com/watch?v=L1kAdtWJoAE&t=15m41s) you can see a demo with a physical twin at the Snap!Con 2021.

 [Wokwi](https://wokwi.com) is an online Digital Twin for IoT developments.
-You can see an example [Here](https://wokwi.com/projects/341895401936257620), which can [be controlled](https://snap.berkeley.edu/snap/snap.html#open:https://raw.githubusercontent.com/pixavier/mqtt4snap/master/LateralProjects/iot_devices/iot_device_test.xml) and tested with Snap *!*.
+You can see an executable MQTT example [here](https://wokwi.com/projects/341895401936257620), which can [be controlled](https://snap.berkeley.edu/snap/snap.html#open:https://raw.githubusercontent.com/pixavier/mqtt4snap/master/LateralProjects/iot_devices/iot_device_test.xml) and tested with Snap *!*.

 ## Command-line mode